Here's what's new!

 Iain helps to coordinate the AfA SMAC Coalition and its volunteer researchers, and helps with our social media.

 AfA letter re: cosmetics testing ban in ASEAN

 Appealing to to ASEAN in support of a ban on the sale of cosmetic products and ingredients tested on animals.

 Deadline to sign on - 17 September 2021, 12pm UK time

 Remember all of our appeals are publicly available by visiting our appeal letters page.

-We now have a number of subgroups for the relevant organisations to join:
+We coordinate a number of working groups which we encourage relevant organisations to join.

 Ethical Elephant Coalition